bitwarden/help/_articles/hosting/install-on-premise.md

     **Installation Id/Key**

-    Each Bitwarden installation requires a unique installation id and installation key.
+    Each Bitwarden installation configures a unique installation id and installation key.
 The installation id and key is used to:

     1. Register your installation and contact email so that we can contact you in case of important security updates.
     2. Validate licensing of paid features.